QiuYukang/5G-LENA/doc/source/nr-module.rst

 The 'NR' module includes a PHY abstraction model for error modeling that is compliant with the latest NR specifications, including LDPC coding,
 MCS up to 256-QAM, different MCS Tables (MCS Table1 and MCS Table2), and NR transport block segmentation [TS38214]_ [TS38212]_.
-Also, the PHY abstraction model supports HARQ based on Incremental Redundancy (IR) and on Chase Combining (CC).
+Also, the developed PHY abstraction model supports HARQ based on Incremental Redundancy (IR) and on Chase Combining (CC).
 The MCS table and the HARQ method are two attributes that can be configured by the user.